eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 We will use a small [Go application](https://github.com/eduk8s-labs/sample-app-go) as our example to showcase how tools from Carvel can work together to aid in the process of developing and deploying an application.

 A pre-built container image for the application is published at `quay.io/eduk8s-labs/sample-app-go:latest`.
+We will use this initially, but in later steps we will use one of the Carvel tools to coordinate the building of the container image from source code.

 The current directory contains multiple sub directories, with variations of our application configuration, that we will use during the workshop.
 To view the files run: